mathpn/mathpn.github.io/README.md

 ## License

 The code is under MIT license.
-The content located in `src/content` is under CC-BY-SA-4.0 license.
+The content located in `src/content`, `src/assets/images`, and `src/assets/js` is under CC-BY-SA-4.0 license.